-These very diverse communities are collectively called the ‘Microbiome’ and have their own specific ecosystem.
+These very diverse communities are collectively called the ‘microbiome’ and have their own specific ecosystem.

-The latest Medical Research has focused on the discovery that these microorganisms have a vital role to play in our nutrition, metabolism, immunity as well as our brain and behaviour.
+The latest Medical Research has focused on the discovery that these microorganisms have a vital role to play in our nutrition, metabolism, and immunity as well as our brain and behaviour.